COPPER

 Mr. Mann has good ears for detail.
 Working without a press kit, I’m sure, is his perception of the Beatles’ trademark of “a firm and purposeful bass line with a musical life of its own.”
 Maybe he’s being coy here, but also insightful as he continues, “it is perhaps significant that Paul is the bass guitarist of the group.”
 He also notices the lesser sophistication in the George Harrison song, “Don’t Bother Me,” which compared to Lennon and McCartney’s tunes is “harmonically a good deal more primitive, though it is nicely enough presented.”

-He likes what the Beatles do with their voices: “the exhilarating and often quasi-instrumental vocal dueting, sometimes in scat or in falsetto, behind the melodic line; the melismas with altered vowels (‘I saw her yestereday-ee-ay’) which have not quite become mannered.”
-I’d never thought about “She Loves You,” that way, but Mann is obviously right about those melismas and altered vowels: They are what makes the song tick, and stick, sound so fresh to American ears, and never wore out its welcome.
+He likes what the Beatles do with their voices: “the exhilarating and often quasi-instrumental vocal duetting, sometimes in scat or in falsetto, behind the melodic line; the melismas with altered vowels (‘I saw her yestereday-ee-ay’) which have not quite become mannered.”
+I’d never thought about “She Loves You,” that way, but Mann is obviously right about those melismas and altered vowels: They are what made the song tick, and stick, sound so fresh to American ears, and never wore out its welcome.

 Mann’s words became notorious among young American Beatles’ fans.
 We read of some of his descriptions of techniques used by the band, as if they had not made Beethoven roll over.
 Mann notes that “glutinous crooning is generally out of fashion these days, and even a song about ‘Misery’ sounds fundamentally quite cheerful.”